-Systems (RESYST), led by Kara Hanson and Lucy Gilson, is a UK Department for International Development (DFID)funded research consortium comprising 10 research institutions in Africa and Asia.
+Systems (RESYST), led by Kara Hanson and Lucy Gilson, is a UK Department for International Development (DFID)-funded research consortium comprising 10 research institutions in Africa and Asia.
 It seeks to generate knowledge on how to enhance the resilience and responsiveness of health systems addressing three critical health system components: financing, governance and health workforce.
 Health system resilience has been high on the international agenda due to the Ebola epidemic and its devastation of the health systems of affected West African countries.
-RESYST work brings new insights to this agenda, including the idea of "everyday resilience", a feature of effective health system response to the chronic stresses facing health systems in low resource environments, not only fragile or crisis-affected countries.